 Streaming and recording a conference

-This topic provides an overview of Pexip Infinity's support for streaming and recording.
+This topic provides a general overview of Pexip Infinity's support for streaming and recording.
 For specific step-by-step instructions on how to integrate with some popular streaming services, see Integrating with streaming and recording services.

 If your conference contains presentation content, you have the option of setting up dual streams so that you can output the main video and presentation content channels separately.
 This means that viewers can simultaneously access the main video stream of the participants and a separate presentation content stream.